-As a co-convener of the ACT-Accelerator’s Diagnostics Pillar, the Global Fund is working closely with key partners, international organizations, governments and technical agencies through a World Health Organization-led consortium to rapidly and equitably support access to COVID-19 health products and diagnostics for low- and middle-income countries.
+As a co-convener of the ACT-Accelerator’s Diagnostics Pillar, the Global Fund is working closely with key partners, international organizations, governments and technical agencies to rapidly and equitably support access to COVID-19 health products and diagnostics tools for low- and middle-income countries.
 Key resources on procuring and running diagnostics are below.

-Where there is a Diagnostics Consortium allocation such as for Cepheid tests, requisitions should be submitted for quantities not greater than the allocation quantity.
-For further information on the availability of tests for the other platforms, Principal Recipients should contact their Principal Recipient Services focal point in Supply Operations Department or their Country Team.
+For further information on the availability of tests for the other platforms, Principal Recipients should contact their Principal Recipient Services focal point in the Supply Operations Department or their Country Team.